 Michael Alvear is a TV personality, LBGT rights activist and writer on all things sex, dating and relationships.
 He used to host a show on British television where he and his co-host installed cameras in couples’ bedrooms, who had problems with their sex life, and then gave them tips and homework to help improve it.

-Here are 3 lessons to help you make a killing on Kindle:
+Here are 3 lessons to help you make money with self-published books:

 - Forget social media and author platforms when you’re just starting out.